 In fact, it wasn’t until 2009 when Brazilian researchers linked certain food production practices to skyrocketing rates of obesity and chronic disease that the term was coined.

-Now, just over 10 years later, these so-called ultra-processed foods — made using food-derived substances with little to no whole food but lots of flavorings, colorings, emulsifiers and additives — have been found to play a role in some of the worst health problems around including:
+Now, a little more than 10 years later, these so-called ultra-processed foods — made using food-derived substances with little to no whole food but lots of flavorings, colorings, emulsifiers and additives — have been found to play a role in some of our worst health problems, including:

 - Metabolic syndrome